-Dear Sister Carmen, would you share why St. Teresa wrote the “Interior Castle” and why spiritual directors refer to it so often?
+Dear Carmelite Sisters, would you share why St. Teresa wrote the “Interior Castle” and why spiritual directors refer to it so often?
 What makes it so special?

 Dear Friend, your question is very timely as the memorial of St. Teresa is celebrated this Saturday.
 St. Teresa of Jesus (also known as St. Teresa of Avila) was led by the Holy Spirit into a very special friendship with God.
 Because she cooperated so completely with God’s grace, this friendship grew and St. Teresa entered very deeply into contemplative prayer.
 Her spiritual director became aware, obviously, of what was taking place within her soul and asked her to write about it.
-She did write and gave her writings the title, The Interior Castle.
+She did write and gave her writings the title, The Interior Castle [It is also known as The Mansions, or Las Moradas in Spanish].
 A spiritual classic, The Interior Castle, is often used by spiritual directors today because it is describes things that are, well, indescribable.
 How so?
 St. Teresa describes with analogies.

 Here is the story of how The Interior Castle came to be written.
 She wrote it in 1557 when she was 62 years old.
 It was finished in a sixth-month time period, but since she was interrupted in her writing for three months, St. Teresa wrote this masterpiece in only three months.